Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Potatoes, pigs and peas

-When new domesticated animals, crops and iron tools arrived in New Zealand in the late 1700s and early 1800s Māori quickly adopted them, and the shift to intensive horticulture and pastoral agriculture began.
+When new domesticated animals, crops and iron tools arrived in New Zealand in the late 18th and early 19th century Māori quickly adopted them, and the shift to intensive horticulture and pastoral agriculture began.

 When James Cook arrived in New Zealand in 1769 he gave (or traded) cabbage, turnips and potatoes to Ngāti Porou in Ūawa (Tolaga Bay).
 In the same year the French explorer Jean François Marie de Surville brought wheat, rice and peas to Doubtless Bay.
-Four years later, on Cook’s second voyage in 1773, he visited Ūawa again and dropped off pigs and potatoes.
+Four years later, Cook visited Ūawa again and dropped off pigs and potatoes.
 From 1803, Māori were reported trading in potatoes, pigs, maize and other foodstuffs.

 The plough and Christianity